Resilient. Forceful. Resourceful.

 Currently, Joe is leading the Firm’s efforts in litigating securities claims against several companies in the Commercial Division of the New York State Supreme Court, New York County, in the wake of the U.S. Supreme Court’s decision in Cyan, Inc. v.
 Beaver Cty.
 Emps.’
 Ret.
 Fund, _ U.S. _, 138 S. Ct.
 1061 (2018), which confirmed that state courts have concurrent jurisdiction of claims under the Securities Act of 1933.
 He is also prosecuting federal securities fraud cases against Telefonaktiebolaget LM Ericsson (known as Ericsson) and former executives and directors of Allied Nevada Gold Corporation, the latter of which was the subject of a favorable decision from the Ninth Circuit Court of Appeals reversing dismissal and reinstating the claims in their entirety (In re Allied Nev.
 Gold Corp.
 Sec.
 Litig., 743 F. App’x 887 (9th Cir.
 2018) (summary order)).

 Recently, Joe led the team responsible for recovering $50 million in litigation against BHP Billiton, an Australian-based mining company accused of failing to disclose significant safety problems at the Fundão iron-ore dam, in Brazil.
 Together with Brazilian mining company Vale S.A., BHP owned Samarco Mineração S.A., which operated the mining complex at which the Fundão dam was located.
 On November 5, 2015, the dam collapsed and unleashed a torrent of mining waste, resulting in the death of 19 people, the destruction of the town of Bento Rodrigues, and the decimation of the surrounding environment.
 Even today, this event is regarded as the worst environmental disaster in Brazil’s history.
 Joe and a team from Robbins Geller represented two institutional investors and an individual in defeating BHP’s motion to dismiss (In re BHP Billiton Ltd. Sec.
 Litig., 276 F. Supp.
 3d 65 (S.D.N.Y.
 2017)), and prosecuted and ultimately resolved the case on behalf of two sets of purchasers of American Depositary Shares (ADSs) trading on the New York Stock Exchange.
-The proposed settlement – which represents, by some estimates, almost 20% of total recoverable damages – is pending final approval, and the hearing is scheduled to take place in April 2019.

 Before that, Joe represented a group of institutional investors in class action litigation against SAIC, Inc., a large defense contractor embroiled in a decade-long overbilling fraud against the City of New York.
 As alleged, improprieties on the City’s project caused its cost to balloon from $60 million at inception to over $600 million ten years later.
 Subsequently, the individual perpetrators of the scheme faced criminal prosecution, and a jury found them guilty.
 Ultimately, Joe and Doug Wilens, of Robbins Geller’s Appellate Practice Group, obtained a favorable decision from the Second Circuit Court of Appeals (Ind.
 Pub.
 Ret.
 Sys. v.
 SAIC, Inc., 818 F.3d 85 (2d Cir.
 2016)), which reinstated the securities class case and broke new ground on the viability of securities fraud claims based on disclosure violations of Item 303 of SEC Regulation S-K – a developing area of the law, as exemplified by the U.S. Supreme Court’s later grant of certiorari to consider the issue (the case settled before argument).
 The proposed settlement is pending approval.